conductor-sdk/conductor-examples-saga-pattern/README.md

 # SAGA Pattern Implementating with Conductor
-Sample Java Application demonstrating Saga microservice architecture pattern for a cab booking app
+Sample Java Application demonstrating Saga microservice architecture pattern for a cab booking app.

-See: https://medium.com/orkes/saga-pattern-in-distributed-systems-f11b9a2221f5 for a complete blog
+See: https://medium.com/orkes/saga-pattern-in-distributed-systems-f11b9a2221f5 for the blog

 ## Running this Example